Personal Injury Lawyer Salary FAQ

 Knowledge of contract, criminal, and other laws may be needed in your type of case.
 Generally, the better trained the lawyer, the higher their Lodestar or attorney's fee value.

 Factors Affecting Yearly Incomes Of Personal Injury Lawyers.

 Many websites will quote $62 to be the mean average hourly wage for most lawyers.
 But these statistics don’t always apply to PI lawyers.
 Commonly known is that personal injury lawyers can easily make above $70,000 every year.
 Because PI lawyers work on a contingency, they get paid a percentage of what they collect.

-What percentage do lawyers take for personal injury?
+What percentage do lawyers take for winning personal injury cases?